danielmunro/moosehead/README.md

 ## HTTP API

-The HTTP API is currently read-only.
-Available endpoints are:
+A read-only HTTP API is available:

 - `GET /` -- retrieve a list of endpoints
 - `GET /build` -- get the current game build version